MZalfred/MyApi-on-Mac-.NET-Core-REST-API/README.md

 Documentation and Security: Comprehensive documentation is essential for other developers to use my API effectively.
 Implement security measures like HTTPS, input sanitization, rate limiting, and CORS if necessary.
 Deployment and Optimization: Deploy my API to a suitable platform and optimize its performance as needed.

-detailed plan for my project, incorporating both the frontend and backend components.
-We'll make choices based on the information and analysis we've gathered.
+Detailed plan for my project, incorporating both the frontend and backend components.
+I make choices based on the information and analysis we've gathered.
+This plan provides a structured approach to developing a full-stack application with a .NET Core backend and a React frontend.
+It emphasizes robust development practices, security, testing, and deployment strategies to ensure a scalable and maintainable application.
+NB: this plan can be adjusted as i progress to fit the specific needs and challenges of my project.
 Backend (REST API with .NET Core)

 1. Planning